uchks/mutube/README.md

 # μTube

-MuTube enhances YouTube on Apple TV with [TizenTube](https://github.com/reisxd/TizenTube), which removes ads and addds support for features like SponsorBlock.
+MuTube enhances YouTube on Apple TV with [TizenTube Cobalt](https://github.com/reisxd/TizenTubeCobalt)'s userscript, which removes ads and adds support for features like SponsorBlock.

 ## Setup